filamentgroup/enhance/README.md

 ## Wrap-up

 The tools above combine to form the backbone of the Enhance workflow.
 Now that you understand the foundations, seeing it all in action should bring additional clarity.
-This repository includes a demo ([_demo.html](_demo.html)) that uses "Enhance" and "QuickConcat" to conditionally load a set of JavaScript and CSS files.
+This repository includes a demo ([_demo.html](https://github.com/filamentgroup/enhance/blob/master/_demo.html)) that uses "Enhance" and "QuickConcat" to conditionally load a set of JavaScript and CSS files.
+If you check out the repo and run it on a web server, you'll get the full effect.
 We'll look to improve the demo further to utilize Wrap and AjaxInclude as well soon, but this should give you a good idea of how things can work.